austinzheng/austinzheng.github.io/_posts/2015-01-06-learning-haskell-pt-1.md

 ## Recursion ##

 Up to this point, we have not declared a single variable whose value we mutated, nor have we written any imperative-style `for` loops.
-The functional style comes with its own tools for repetition, such as the map and fold higher-order functions and recursion.
+The functional style comes with its own tools for repetition.
+These include higher-order functions like map and fold, as well as recursion.
 For now, we'll look at recursion.

-[Recursion][link-recur] is a technique in which a problem is solved in terms of smaller versions of the same problem.
+[Recursion][link-recur] is a technique in which a problem is solved in part by solving smaller versions of the same problem.
 More concretely, we use recursion when a function calls itself with different arguments to continue solving a problem.
 At some point our function decides that it's reached the 'bottom', and returns an actual value instead of calling itself again.
 This 'bottom' of the problem is often referred to as the *base case*.

 Here is a very simple example of recursion, the oft-seen naive method of generating [Fibonacci numbers][link-fib]: